ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 Supported GPUs
 =============================================

-The following table shows the supported GPUs for Instinct™, Radeon™ PRO and Radeon™ GPUs.
+The following table shows the supported GPUs for Instinct™, Radeon™ PRO and Radeon™.
 If a GPU is not listed on this table, It's not officially supported by AMD.

 .. tab-set::